 Due to increased work from home and virtual activities, phishing incidents have become widespread.
 That is why it is imperative to safeguard yourself against such attacks.

-Here are the most effective ways to do that:
+Here are the most effective ways to prevent phishing scams:

 Organizations can conduct security awareness training to educate employees about phishing and social engineering techniques.
 Sharing real phishing examples and steps to identify them can also help.